 Backpack – It’s important to have a backpack for your adventure that is comfortable and fits you properly.
-For most of our trekking adventures, you won’t need to carry your own cooking and sleeping gear, but you will need to carry several days worth of clothing as well as other essentials.
 Please visit our blog post about How to Choose a Backpack to learn how to measure your hips and torso to find the appropriate sized backpack for you as well as the capacity needed for your next adventure.

 Silk Sleep Sack – If you’re going to be staying in budget accommodations or planning on hut-to-hut trekking, or staying in a homestay, a silk sleep sack is good to have.
 It will keep the bugs from biting through and it’s nice to be enveloped in something that you know is clean.
 It’s also cool enough so you won’t roast in the summer, but ads an extra layer of warmth in the winter.

-Quick Dry Travel Towel – Not every place you stay will have a towel, so it’s good to be prepared with your own.
+Quick Dry Travel Towel – It’s always a good idea to travel with a quick-dry towel.
 We recommend a medium sized towel from Sea to Summit.
 It’s small enough to pack in a day pack, but big enough to use after showering.